BitcoinDesign/Guide/guide/inheritance-wallet/backup.md

 Users need not only to back up the individual private keys that are used to sign transactions.
 But they also have to back up the wallet configuration as such.
 This is needed for recovery, because the wallet application needs to know how to generate addresses and the rules that define how bitcoin can be spent from these addresses.

+This means that, in our use case, the Joneses need to safely backup and store six private keys as well as the wallet configuration.

 ### Private key backups
 Of course, all six private keys need to be backed up properly.
 We describe some best practices on how to back up private keys on the [bitcoin backups page](https://bitcoin.design/guide/how-it-works/backups/), so we won’t be covering this topic here.

-Our app emphasizes that the users should keep one of the primary keys at all times, even if they move their funds to a new wallet.
-The reason is simple: there is still the possibility that some bitoins will be sent to that old wallet.
+Our app emphasizes that users should keep one of the primary keys at all times, even if they move their funds to a new wallet.
+The reason is simple: there is still the possibility that some bitcoins will be sent to that old wallet.
 Keeping one of the keys around will make sure that users will be able to spend such funds, because the recovery path will be available to them.

 ### Wallet configuration backup
 After the wallet has been created, the application prompts the Joneses to download the wallet backup kit.
 This is just a ZIP file that contains the following contents: